MicrosoftDocs/learn/learn-pr/nvidia/create-workspace-resources-getting-started-azure-machine-learning/includes/2-introduction-to-azure-machine-learning.md

 ### AutoML

 _Automated Machine Learning (AutoML)_ automates creating the best machine learning models, helping users find the best model for their data—no matter their data science expertise. **Specializing in classification, regression, and time-series forecasting,** AutoML experiments with different features, algorithms, and parameters depending on the task—then provides scores on models it thinks are the best fit.
-These models can then be exported to an ONNX format that can run on a variety of platforms and devices.
+These models can then be exported to an ONNX format that can run on various platforms and devices.
 AutoML’s versatility and speed mean it’s often used as a starting point by both experienced and novice data scientists.

 In the image below, we can see an overview of the AutoML pipeline building and recommending a model.